Yashoda (film): Plot

-Yashoda is then caught by the security under the commands of Madhubala.
-When the security tries to rape her she fights against him and kills him too.
-She then tries to enter Madhubala’s cabin using Dr. Gautham’s badge to find more about Eva but is caught by Madhubala.
-Madhubala reveals that she was suffering from a disease, which resulted in her losing her beauty and causes aging, but Gautham helped her by developing a drug which cured her illness.
+Yashoda is then caught by the security guard under the command of Madhubala.
+When the security guard tries to rape her she fights against him and kills him too.
+She then tries to enter Madhubala’s cabin using Dr. Gautham’s badge to find out more about Eva but is caught by Madhubala.
+Madhubala reveals that she was suffering from a disease, which resulted in her losing her beauty and causes aging, but Gautham helped her by developing a drug that cured her illness.
 However, the drug is only a temporary solution, with its effects lasting only six months.
 Giridhar, who turns out to be Madhubala's husband, tells her to invent a new drug, by funding her research.
-Cut to the present, Madhubala and Gautham hold a meeting with their investors, while showing the live-footage of the meeting, to Yashoda, who is being held captive in a separate room.
+Cut to the present, Madhubala and Gautham hold a meeting with their investors, while showing the live footage of the meeting, to Yashoda, who is being held captive in a separate room.
 The duo reveals that the plasma in the fetus is the secret ingredient used for the invention of the drug, and they hire poor women to become surrogate mothers, by paying them.
-After inducing fake labor pains and performing C-Section they remove the fetus, discreetly kill the women, and retrieve the plasma.
+After making them pregnant, inducing fake labor pains, and performing C-Section they remove the fetus, discreetly kill the woman, and retrieve the plasma.

-They finally created the drug and sold it to rich women, mostly models, CEOs and actresses.
+They finally created the drug and sold it to rich women, mostly models, CEOs, and actresses.
 They also reveal that Olivia had died due to a drug–drug interaction.
-They had Aarushi and Shiva Reddy killed in the accident, as she learnt that the cosmetic brand also contained the same drug, and threatened them of leaking it.
+They had Aarushi and Shiva Reddy killed in the accident, as she learned that the cosmetic brand also contained the same drug, and threatened them of leaking it.
 In the forest, Vasudeva and his team learn that Balram is in cahoots with Madhubala and Gautham.
 Vasudeva and his team are brought to a den, to have them killed.
 At Eva, Yashoda finds that the facility is situated in a forest, and manages to escape through the emergency exit, but is knocked by Gautham, who brings her back.
 Gautham makes a video call to Balram, who is holding Vasudeva and his team, at gunpoint.
-However, Gautham, in-turn, is held at gunpoint by Yashoda.
+However, Gautham, in turn, is held at gunpoint by Yashoda.
 It is revealed that Yashoda is actually a skilled IPS trainee, undercover at Eva.
-Despite being the academy topper, she was forced to arrange money, to join the police force.
+Despite being the academy topper, she was forced to arrange bribe, to join the police force.

 One day, Yashoda learns about her sister, Brinda's disappearance, and finds that she had become a surrogate mother to arrange the money for her and was taken to Eva.
 In order to find her, Yashoda became a surrogate mother and planned everything from the start.
-A fight ensues, where Yashoda defeats the goons and Gautham, but gets hit in the stomach, resulting in the death of her unborn baby.
+A fight ensues, where Yashoda defeats the goons and Gautham but gets hit in the stomach, resulting in the death of her unborn baby.
 Meanwhile, Vasudeva and his team defeat the tribals and kill Balram.
 Yashoda meets up with her fellow surrogates and asks about Brinda but does not get any information about her.